 • ❌ Coverage area has to be decided in advance

-• ❌ Outpatient care, dental and maternity are extra.
+• ❌ Dental and maternity are extra

 AXA Global Healthcare